-The circle represents the time we are discussing in this section
+The circle represents the time we discuss in this section

-Shape (Sugata 姿)——-long Kissaki (O-kissaki 大切先) and medium Kissaki (Chu–Gissaki 中切先).
-Top of Hi ends lower.
-Hamaguri- ha was eliminated (became thinner).
-The original length was 3 feet or so but mostly shortened later time to 2 feet and 3 or 4 inches.
-This is called O-Suriage(大磨上)
+Shape (Sugata 姿) ——- O-Kissaki (large-Kissaki 大切先) and Chu-Kissaki (medium kissaki 中切先).
+Tip of Hi ends lower (see below illustration).
+Hamaguri– Ha was eliminated, instead, it became a thinner body.
+The original length was approximately 3 feet or so but the majority of them were shortened to 2 feet and 3 or 4 inches in a later time.
+This is called O-Suriage(大磨上).

 Narrow Hamon ——-Suguha (straight) mixed with Ko-Choji (small clove) and Ko-Gumome (continuous half-circle like).
 Small Nie base. (left drawing below)